 The more you understand your audience, their needs, and their interests, the better equipped you’ll be to create an instructional video that engages and captivates their attention.

 Things like age, interests, language, and even geographic location can all play a part in knowing how to best communicate with your audience.
-For example, an educational video about dinosaurs is going to be very different for a class of 10-year-olds than it would be if it was for a group of paleontology students.
+For example, an educational video about dinosaurs is different for a class of 10-year-olds than for a group of college students.

 Step 3: Write a storyboard and script